 A. “Draw” command group

-The Draw command group contains commands that have functions to create objects.
+The Draw command group contains commands whose function is to create objects.
 Some commands in the DRAW command group that are frequently used include:

 B. “Modify” command group

-The Modify command group contains commands that have the function to modify objects.
+The Modify command group contains commands used to modify objects.
 Some commands that are often used include:

 C. “Dimension” command group